Gastric Bypass Vs. Roca Labs® Formula

 - Hemorrhaging.
 Surgery requires cutting many blood vessels, and any of them may begin to bleed later on.
 Transfusions or re-surgery is sometimes necessary.

 - Leaking and abscesses.
 Leakage can occur from the gastrointestinal tract into the abdomen cavity, and create an abscess (collection of infected fluid in the body).
-This occurs in 2% of patients of with [keyword id='bypass'], and must be treated immediately.
+This occurs in 2% of patients of with Gastric Bypass Surgery, and must be treated immediately.
 Re-operation is sometimes necessary.

 - Emotional strain.
 Strict diet limitations and low energy levels following the surgery can be difficult to bear, and depression is common.